 You can check for proper gluten formation by stretching a piece of dough into a thin "window".
 If the "window" gets very thin and translucent, move on to the next step otherwise continue kneadig until it does.

 Add Butter and salt: Add 1/4 tsp of salt and 1/2 cup of butter in several additions, mixing after each until fully incorporated into the dough, about 10 minutes.
 Sometimes tearing the dough in chunks helps the mixer incorporate everything together.

-Next, add the soaked and paper towel dried fruits (raisins, craisins, dried blueberries or any other ones you'd like) orange zest, and white chocolate, and also knead in until fully incorporated, about 3-5 minutes.
+Add the fruit & chocolate: Strain the soaked dried fruits in a sieve, then thoroughly dry with a paper towell to remove excess moisture.
+Add the dried fruits (raisins, craisins, dried blueberries or any other ones you'd like) orange zest, and white chocolate, and also knead in until fully incorporated, about 3-5 minutes.